apache/yunikorn-site/docs/user_guide/queue_config.md

 ### Child Template

 The parent queue can provide a template to define the behaviour of dynamic leaf queues below it.
+A parent queue having no child template inherits the child template from its parent if that parent has one defined.
+A child template can be defined at any level in the queue hierarchy on a queue that is of the type parent.

 The supported configuration in template are shown below.
 1. application sort policy
 2. max resources
 3. guaranteed resources
-4. max application
+4. max applications

 As an example:
 ```yaml